-In your 'foodie' circles or maybe in a new recipe you want to try out, you may have come across the term 'sear' and wondered what exactly it means to sear food you want to cook.
+In your 'foodie' circles or maybe in a new recipe you want to try out, you may have come across the term 'sear' and wondered what exactly it means to sear meat you want to cook.

 We have done considerable research and have expert guidance on what searing means and when one would sear.

-Searing your meat as the first step in the cooking process may seem like a hassle or like an unnecessary step to your food preparation, but who doesn't love a juicy, flavourful, brown-crusted piece of steak?
+Searing your meat as the first step in the cooking process may seem like a hassle or like an unnecessary step in your food preparation, but who doesn't love a juicy, flavourful, brown-crusted piece of steak?

 Experts agree that the top way to achieve the most flavorful cut of meat is to sear it first, so here's all you will need to know.

 To sear or pan-sear meat is a technique that browns the food's exterior.

 The surface of the food is browned due to the high temperature used in the searing process.

 Searing can be used in either baking, braising, roasting, grilling, or sauteing.